apache/couchdb/INSTALL.Unix.md

 versions of OS X, this functionality is also included in Server.app, available through the App Store only as part of OS X Server.

-You must make sure that:

-    * The user has a working POSIX shell
+You must make sure that the user has a working POSIX shell.

-    * The user's home directory is wherever you have copied the release.
-      As a recommendation, copy the `rel\couchdb` directory into `/home/couchdb` or `/Users/couchdb`.

 You can test this by: